zeek/zeek/script-reference/attributes.rst

     is, the element expires after the given amount of time since it has been inserted into the container, regardless of any reads or writes.

-.. zeek:attr:: &synchronized

-    Synchronizes variable accesses across nodes.
-The value of a ``&synchronized`` variable is automatically propagated to all peers when it changes.

-.. zeek:attr:: &persistent

-    Makes a variable persistent, i.e., its value is written to disk (per default at shutdown time).

-.. zeek:attr:: &rotate_interval

-    Rotates a file after a specified interval.

-    Note: This attribute is deprecated and will be removed in a future release.

-.. zeek:attr:: &rotate_size

-    Rotates a file after it has reached a given size in bytes.

-    Note: This attribute is deprecated and will be removed in a future release.

-.. zeek:attr:: &encrypt

-    Encrypts files right before writing them to disk.

-    Note: This attribute is deprecated and will be removed in a future release.

 .. zeek:attr:: &raw_output

     Opens a file in raw mode, i.e., non-ASCII characters are not escaped.

-.. zeek:attr:: &mergeable

-    Prefers merging sets on assignment for synchronized state.
-This attribute is used in conjunction with :zeek:attr:`&synchronized` container types: when the same container is updated at two peers with different values, the propagation of the state causes a race condition, where the last update succeeds.
-This can cause inconsistencies and can be avoided by unifying the two sets, rather than merely overwriting the old value.

 .. zeek:attr:: &error_handler